eotter-beep/mech/README.txt

 Limited conditional logic support

 License
 Open source - modify and use as needed.
-Apache 2.0 license as of Mech 1.
+Apache 2.0 license as of Mech 1 (Before rebrand as Mix 1).